-Problem Possible cause What to do Redness and/or tenderness around upper arm May occur in first few days of line being inserted Vein irritated by line Medication has leaked from line, very rare Contact nursing team of the ward you were discharged from (they may need further advice from King's Vascular Access (VA) team) Fever, chillsSoreness, redness or pus at the insertion site You may have infection in your line Take temperatureCall GP and nursing team Blood oozing from insertion site usually a few days after insertion Trauma at the insertion site, or low blood platelets The nurse may apply pressure dressing or gauze to stop the bleeding and report if it does not stop Swollen arm and/or neck Possible clot formation Go to A&E Flushing problems Line may be clamped or kinked Line may be blocked Do not force flush Unclamp and/or remove any kinks Nursing team to contact King's VA Team as soon as possible to have line unblocked Leaking from the line Bung not securely connected to PICC line A small hole in the line Wash hands and tighten the bung If there is a leak in the line, clamp or fold it over and pinch it between the leak and the skin.
-Call the King's VA Team as soon as possible External length of the line increased Line is pulled out slightly by accident Do not push line back in Cover with gauze and secure this with tape Call nursing team as soon as possible PICC line accidentally comes out Pulled or snagged unintentionally Get some sterile gauze, press down on the site for at least five minutes Seek medical assistance Whooshing sound in ear.
-Discomfort in the jaw, ear, teeth or face on PICC side of body Line may have moved Stop medicationContact nursing team or GP Numbness or tingling in the arm Excessive bruising or swelling in the arm causing nerve pressure Line causing nerve irritation (very rare) Stop medication Contact nursing team or GP to refer you for further investigation Redness or itchy skin where the dressing applied Sensitivity to skin cleansing solution or dressing Nursing team should seek advice from King's VA Team.
+Problem Possible cause What to do Redness and/or tenderness around upper arm May occur in first few days of line being inserted Vein irritated by line Medication has leaked from line, very rare Contact nursing team of the ward you were discharged from (they may need further advice from King's Vascular Access (VA) team) Fever, chillsSoreness, redness or pus at the insertion site You may have infection in your line Take temperature Call GP and nursing team Blood oozing from insertion site - usually a few days after insertion Trauma at the insertion site, or low blood platelets The nurse may apply pressure dressing or gauze to stop the bleeding and report if it does not stop Swollen armFlushing problems Possible clot formationLine may be clamped or Go to A&E Do not force flush Triusting problems kinked Line may be blocked Unclamp and/or remove any kinks Nursing team to contact King's VA Team as soon as possible to have line unblocked Leaking from the line Bung not securely connected to Midline.
+A small hole in the line Wash hands and tighten the bung If there is a leak in the line, clamp or fold it over and pinch it between the leak and the skin.
+Call the King's VA Team as soon as possible External length of the line increased Line is pulled out slightly by accident Do not push line back in Cover with gauze and secure this with tape Call nursing team as soon as possible Midline line accidentally comes out Pulled or snagged unintentionally Get some sterile gauze, press down on the site for at least five minutes Call doctor or home care nurse Numbness or tingling in the arm Excessive bruising or swelling in the arm causing nerve pressure Line causing nerve irritation (very rare) Stop medication Contact nursing team or GP to refer you for further investigation Redness or itchy skin where the dressing is applied Sensitivity to skin cleansing solution or dressing Nursing team should seek advice from King's VA Team.
 May need to consider alternative cleansing solution, dressing or possible use of skin barrier